-All recommendations contained in the reports prepared by GeoSystems, dated January 14, 2000; March 24, 2000; and July 7, 2000 and Pacific Engineering Group, dated

-January 26, 2000 and July 14, 2000 shall be incorporated into all final design and construction including recommendations concerning foundation, drainage, and septic system plans and must be reviewed and approved by the consultants prior to commencement of development.
+All recommendations contained in the reports prepared by Mountain Geology Inc. dated June 30, 2000 and August 26, 1997, Coastline Geotechnical Consultants dated July 17, 2000 and September 15, 1997, and those reports prepared by Pacific Engineering Group dated July 19, 2000, October 20, 1998, and March 3, 1998 shall be incorporated into all final design and construction including recommendations concerning foundation, grading, drainage, and septic system.
 Prior to issuance of the coastal development permit, the applicant shall submit evidence to the Executive Director of the consultants' review and approval of all final design and construction plans.

-The final plans approved by the consultants shall be in substantial conformance with the plans approved by the Commission relative to construction, grading, and drainage.
+The final plans approved by the consultants shall be in substantial conformance with the plans approved by the Commission relative to construction, grading, drainage, and septic system.
 Any substantial changes in the proposed development approved by the Commission which may be required by the consultants shall require an amendment to the permit or a new coastal permit.